Goldman Is Trumpeting A New Secular Commodities Bull Market And Investors Should Listen

 The relatively narrow market leadership was exacerbated by the underperformance of emerging market growth vs. expectations, led by China, dating all the way back to 2011.
 In 2020, however, China is leading global economic growth higher, surprising to the upside vs. expectations.
 This positive demand growth vs. expectations has lit a match under the commodities market, signaling a new investment backdrop of reflation and inflation.

-Goldman Sachs (NYSE:GS) is on board, with their head of commodity research, Jeffrey Currie, stating on Dec.
+Goldman Sachs (GS) is on board, with their head of commodity research, Jeffrey Currie, stating on Dec.
 8, 2020, that the world is entering a long-lasting bull market for commodities.
 Most investors are not positioned for this forthcoming reality, even though the transition is already underway, which i chronicled with a recent article titled, "The Historic Capital Rotation Is Continuing", which was published on Dec.
 4, 2020.

 The good news, if you are reading this, is that we are early in this transition process, and there's still plenty of time for those who have enjoyed an amazing decade plus long bull market in traditional stocks, bonds, and real estate securities, to reposition their portfolios to benefit from the winners of the next decade.